BROSE-Uninc/REDCAR/docs/reproducible/getting-started-git.md

 The commands in these tutorials will utilize the command prompt because of its incredible flexibility and usability.
 We will also introduce visual interfaces to do the same actions later.

 {% hint style="warning" %}
-🧠 **Note:** If you have Windows operation system, we will continue in Git Bash.
-On macOS and Ubuntu in Terminal.
+🧠 **Note:** If you are using the Windows operation system, the following instructions assume you are using Git Bash.
+On macOS and Ubuntu, we will use Terminal.
 {% endhint %}

 ## Finishing Git setup